j-freddy/j-freddy.github.io/_posts/2024-03-26-the-intuition-behind-convolutional-neural-networks.md

 <img src="{{img_dir}}convolution.gif"
      alt="convolution-gif" width="480px" class="img-thumbnail">

+A key observation is that we are reusing the kernel for each patch, so the number of weights in our model remains small and manageable.

 Now, we have a 4x4 output.
 This is known as a **feature map**.
-Each cell in the feature map is a neuron with a receptive field of 3x3, that is, its value is dependent on a 3x3 patch of the original input image.
+Each cell in the feature map is a neuron with a receptive field of 3x3.
+That is, its value is dependent on a 3x3 patch of the original input image.

 <div class="callout callout-warning">
   Typically, we'd apply an activation function after the convolution to output the feature map to introduce non-linearity.
-I've omitted this for simplicity.<br /><br />
+I've omitted this for simplicity.
+I've also omitted the bias term, although the bias is sometimes not used in practice, especially if the data has been normalised.<br /><br />

   Here, the ReLU activation is commonly used, as it can be interpreted as a
-  gate: if the value is negative, it prevents gradient flow during backprop, thus the neuron gets switched off.
+  gate: if the value is negative, it prevents gradient flow during backprop (the stage where the model weights get updated and the network learns), thus the neuron gets switched off.
 This is useful for controlling which areas of the image the deeper layers focus on - a bit like attention.
 </div>

 Let's perform another convolution on the feature map with a different kernel.